treeverse/lakeFS/design/open/spark-outputcommitter/committer.md

 (keeping the results of the last writer).

-We add a "merge-if" operation to lakeFS: atomically merge branch B into branch A if branch A is at a given commit.
+We add a "merge-if" operation to lakeFS: atomically merge branch B into branch A if branch A is at a given lakeFS commit.

-Now change LakeFSOutputCommitter to loop during commit:
+Now change LakeFSOutputCommitter to loop during HOC commit:

 * Attempt to merge the task branch into the source branch _if the source branch has not moved_.